Pelvic Floor Physical Therapy After Endometriosis Excision Surgery

 Healing Is Not Linear

 Healing is not linear.
 Some days I feel amazing and strong.
 Other days my body feels inflamed, tight, exhausted, or emotional for no clear reason at all.
-Recovery changes constantly, and learning to take it day by day has been one of the hardest but most important lessons for me.

-PT has reminded me that healing is not about forcing your body to "bounce back."
+PT has reminded me that healing is not about forcing your body to bounce back.
 It is about learning how to support it with love, movement, stretching, rest, and grace.

 Retraining the Mind Is Harder Than Retraining the Body

-And honestly?
-Retraining my mind has been harder than retraining my body.
+And honestly, retraining my mind has been harder than retraining my body.

 After years of endometriosis symptoms, I became conditioned to expect pain all the time.
 I knew what activities would flare me.
 I knew what movements would leave me miserable later.
 Sometimes I would psych myself out before doing something because my brain had already connected it to suffering.

-Healing after surgery means learning your "new normal."
-Learning how to move through life in a body that is no longer fighting the same battle it once was.
-And that takes time.
+It means learning how to move through life in a body that is no longer fighting the same battle it once was.

 There is grief in that process.
 Fear too.
 But there is also freedom.
 There is the slow, real experience of standing up without bracing.
-Walking somewhere without calculating how the pain might be later.
+Walking somewhere without calculating how the pain might feel later.
 Doing something simple and joyful without an invisible tax attached to it.
-Those are the small revolutions that recovery makes possible, and they are worth every patient, uneven day it takes to get there.

 A Note to Anyone Recovering From Endometriosis Excision Surgery